tieutrongphuc/tp/docs/UserGuide.md

 ### Adding a reminder: `reminder add`

 Adds a reminder for a person in the address book.
 Reminders help you track follow-ups, meetings, or important dates associated with your contacts.
+Added reminders automatically appear in the Upcoming Reminders panel on the right side of the application.

 **Format:** `reminder add n/NAME d/DATE m/MESSAGE` OR `reminder add INDEX d/DATE m/MESSAGE`